girish979/Distributed-E-Commerce-System/docs/2 Microservices.md

 Repeat this process for each service, ensuring you adjust the port numbers as needed (e.g., 3002 for inventory-service, 3003 for payment-service).

 	2. Modify docker-compose.yml to Include Microservices
-In your docker-compose.yml, you can add each microservice like this:
+In docker-compose.yml, you can add each microservice like this:
 ```
 version: '3'
 services: